pamelahathway/organising-code/README.txt

-The package is part of a lecture on
+The package contains the materials for a lecture on
 • organising
 • documenting
 • distributing code

 A README can explain in detail what the package does and/or how to use it i.e. how to install it / install an environment.

-A README file can be written in reStructuredText or Markdown.
+It can be written in reStructuredText or Markdown.

-Please keep in mind that in those regards, this is not a very helpful README (yet).

-Good luck!